wkumari/draft-wkumari-dnsop-alt-tld/README.md

 Internet-Draft               Reserve ALT TLD                    May 2015

-   shims in the name resolution process, or simply applications that perform special handling of this alternate namespace.

-   In many cases, the creators of these alternate namespaces have chosen a convenient or descriptive string and started using it.
-These new strings are "alternate" strings and are not registered anywhere or part of the DNS.
+   part of the DNS.
 However they appear to be TLDs.
 Issues may arise if they are looked up in the DNS.
 These include: